Château d'Asnières: Influences

-Several architects have built houses that are considered to be reinterpretations of the château d'Asnières, including Hôtel Porgès, 18 avenue Montaigne in Paris, built in 1892 for Jules Porgès by the architect Ernest Sanson (demolished); and The Elms, built in 1901 for the coal magnate Edward Julius Berwind by the architect Horace Trumbauer, with interior decoration installed by Allard and Sons.
+Several architects have built houses that are considered to be reinterpretations of the château d'Asnières, including Hôtel Porgès, 18 avenue Montaigne in Paris, built in 1892 for Jules Porgès by the architect Ernest Sanson (demolished); and The Elms, built in 1901 for the coal magnate Edward Julius Berwind by the architect Horace Trumbauer, with interior decoration installed by Jules Allard and Sons.

 Nevertheless, there are significant differences: whereas the flanking sections of Château d'Asnières are five bays wide, those at Sansons's house are three bays wide, and those at Trumbauer's house are four bays wide.
 Furthermore, the pediment on the garden facade of Trumbauer's house is a variation of Sanson's.
 There is no pediment at Château d'Asnières.

 There are also similarities between the château d'Asnières and the château de l'Engarran in Hérault, built in the 18th century.
+And further, with Schloss Jägersburg, which was also designed by Jacques Hardouin-Mansart de Sagonne.